-What are your thoughts on the art scene in Mississauga?
-This can be theatre, visual art, photography, etc. I am curious to know what your thoughts are on what Mississauga has to offer.
+Q: What are your thoughts on the art scene in Mississauga?
+This can be theatre, visual art, photography, etc. I am curious to know your thoughts on what Mississauga has to offer.

 A: I’ll speak to the theatre scene, just because […] I don’t have much knowledge about the music or visual arts scene in Mississauga.
 I think there’s a couple […] small theatre companies here.
 But the only place that I – like, when I was in High School, trying to find shows that I wanted to see and things like that – the only place was The Living Arts Centre.
 That’s the only place that I knew that did professional theatre shows. […] So yeah, there’s not enough! […] You know Mississauga is a pretty big city.
 I think with the right marketing you can get audiences here to see shows.
 Yeah, I think there’s a possibility here in Mississauga once theatre’s come back hopefully!

-I don’t think I can properly interview you without congratulating you on your Dora Award Nomination this year for Outstanding Actor in a Leading Role in The Flick; which was an Outside the March and Crow’s Theatre Productions.
+Q: I don’t think I can properly interview you without congratulating you on your Dora Award Nomination this year for Outstanding Actor in a Leading Role in The Flick; which was An Outside the March and Crow’s Theatre Production.
 What was the first thing you did when you figured out you were nominated?

 A: Um, the first thing I did actually…I… I woke up and I was like watching it happen.
 And then um, I was like, “Oh I can’t believe this happened!”
 So I went to brush my teeth?
 It was a normal thing and it felt…like I just need to do something that feels normal!
 Because this feels really…like out of this world, I can’t believe this is happening.
 So I was like, “I need to do something normal.”
 And then um, it was just like, calling people and screaming on the phone with them after.

-I love that you went to brush your teeth first, because I can just imagine you feeling, “Oh wow, this is so wild and big, let’s just tone it down a notch!: I was just curious to know what you did.
+Q: I love that you went to brush your teeth first, because I can just imagine you feeling, “Oh wow, this is so wild and big, let’s just tone it down a notch!”
+I was just curious to know what you did.
 I’m happy I know that now.
-We’re going to five more into The Flick.
+We’re going to dive more into the flick.
 What was it like to be freshly out of university and be in such a well talked about, and well received production?

 A: It was a dream.
 It was incredible!
 Not that I didn’t expect it, because I thought the show was really, really great.
 Like the script was really, really great, and I thought we were – you know, doing wonderful with our rehearsals.
 But you never know, you know?
 And it being my first show, I was like, I have no basis.
 I have no previous experience with these things.
 Like professionally.
 I just liked doing it, it was a lot of fun.
 And I thought outside the March’s advertisements for the show was so, so incredible!
 We had a bunch of movie posters that were based on some of the movies that are talked about in the show.
 So it was just a lot of fun doing the marketing.
 Opening night is when reviewers come and watch the show, and I didn’t really know that.
 I was just like, “Oh it’s opening night, yay!
 I don’t really know what’s happening, I’m just going to do the thing.”
 Yeah it was, wild.

-So you are also a writer!
-I would love to hear more about Cahoots Hot House Lift Off, which is their playwrights unit that you were in.
+Q: So you are also a writer!
+I would love to hear more about Cahoots Hot House Lift Off, which is their playwriters unit that you were in.
 I believe that just finished up in September?
 Would you care to share your experience in the program?

 A: Originally it was supposed to go ‘til – I think it was like, March ‘til September?
 But because of the Pandemic and Covid and things, Tanisha [Taitt] was very gracious in extending it ‘til…I think it’s September ‘til 2021 I believe.
 So we have like, essentially a year with them, which is really, really lovely.
 And yeah it’s just like a really, really great group of people.
 I think we had our first meeting in April maybe?
 So we’ve been meeting throughout the whole Pandemic. […] We’ve been having a lot of discussions about what theatre is, what it looks like, how it can change, how it can develop and grow.

-How have you been navigating theatre lately?
+Q: How have you been navigating theatre lately?
 As an artist and as a viewer of theatre.
-Specifically within the past 7 or 8 months during the time of COVID-19.
+Specifically within the past 7 or 8 months during the time of Covid-19.